October 22, 2024 | 4 min read

 E-poster as a medical conference

-However, due to limited time slots and prime locations, organizers are required to evaluate the abstracts and build the agenda accordingly.
-The most promising abstracts receive prime time slots and better rooms, while lower-scored abstracts are assigned to less crowded time slots and smaller rooms or may even be rejected.
+Increasing the number of lectures and posters benefits attendees and organizers by providing comprehensive coverage of the subject matter, attracting a larger audience, and offering more choices.
+However, due to limited time slots and prime locations, organizers must carefully evaluate abstracts to build a balanced agenda.
+The most promising abstracts are given prime time slots and larger rooms, while lower-scored abstracts are assigned to less prominent time slots and smaller rooms or may even be rejected.

 Expertise in the conference's scientific subjects is necessary to select the most promising abstracts that align with the event's objectives.
 Conference organizers rely on a scientific committee and a chairperson to address this challenge.
-The scientific committee reviews and evaluates abstracts, while the chairperson oversees the process and develops the conference agenda based on accepted abstracts.
+The scientific committee reviews and evaluates abstracts, while the chairperson oversees the process and develops the final conference agenda based on accepted submissions.

 The abstract review process typically has three stages:

-Stage 1 - Call for Abstracts.
+Stage 1 - Call for Abstracts

 Researchers submit research and lecture abstracts using an online abstract submission form that enforces rules such as word limit and required information.